armanriazi/typescript-all-in-one/workspace/types/empty.md

 ## any
 TypeScript introduces the **:any** type for such occasions.
 Specifying that an object has a type of any will, in essence, **remove the TypeScript strict type checking**.
 Used for **backward compatibility with JavaScript**.
 In short, avoid the any type at any cost.

+The any data type represents literally “any” value, it is the default value when TypeScript cannot infer the type or is not specified.

+When using any TypeScript **compiler skips** the type checking so there is no type safety when any is being used.
+Generally **do not use `any` to silence the compiler when an error occurs**, instead focus on fixing the error as with using any it is possible to break contracts and we lose the benefits of TypeScript autocomplete.

+The any type could be useful during a gradual **migration** from JavaScript to TypeScript, as it can silence the compiler.

+For new projects use TypeScript configuration **noImplicitAny** which enables TypeScript to issue errors where any is used or inferred.

+> *The anytype is usually a source of errors which can mask real problems with your types.
+Avoid using it as much as possible.*

 ## unknown

 ```ts